cowboycyber/tg_hype_bot/README.md

 ```

-This is a basic telegram bot using python-telegram-bot library (https://github.com/python-telegram-bot/python-telegram-bot).
+This is a basic telegram bot.

+Before running this, you will need to install the python-telegram-bot library (https://github.com/python-telegram-bot/python-telegram-bot).

+You will need to be admin to add the bot to the tg group.

-If you want it to send files, create a directory called /memes wherever you run this file from and load it full of dank memes to share.
+If you want it to send files to your group, create a directory called /memes wherever you run this file from and load it full of dank memes to share.

 Make sure the atom-file file just contains urls, one per line or things might break.